sekoyo/react-image-crop/README.md

 #### crossorigin (optional)

-Allows setting the crossorigin attribute used for the img tags.
+Allows setting the crossorigin attribute on the image.

 ## What about showing the crop on the client?